Ud0g-Py/Killing-The-Bear/bears/mudak/mitre.md

       * "Once the malware establishes access, it compromises Active Directory user and administrator accounts."
 (2023-04-11)
   * **Technique: T1027 - Obfuscated Files or Information**
     * **Reasons:**
+      * The driver is obfuscated using Safengine Protector v2.4.0.0 tool, which renders static analysis techniques unreliable.
+By loading the obfuscated driver and trying to build a user mode client to observe the exposed IOCTL interface, we can determine the function of each IOCTL code.
+(2023-05-22)
       * The article mentions that "The second one started to encrypt the configuration, where the decryption key is passed via an argument named 'access token'.
 In other words, the latest version of BlackCat cannot be executed or have its configuration extracted if the access token is unknown" (2022-11-09)
   * **Technique: T1078 - Valid Accounts**
     * **Reasons:**